Cephalohematoma and Birth Injuries

 Cephalohematoma in newborns is a relatively common condition in which a small pool of blood develops into a mass just underneath the baby's scalp outside the skull.
 The blood Cephalohematomas are caused when the pressure on a baby's head during vaginal childbirth damages or ruptures very small blood vessels in scalp.
 The damage to the blood vessels causes them to hemorrhage (bleed internally) and the blood collects into a pool which forms into a benign mass.

-Cephalohematomas are a very common result of the labor and delivery process.
-Approximately 2 out of every 100 babies develop a cephalohematoma after birth.
+If you are a parent and panicking about your child's cephalohematoma, that is completely normal.
+But cephalohematomas are a very common result of the labor and delivery process and they are rarely serious.
+Approximately 2 out of every 100 babies develop a cephalohematoma after birth ( 1% - 2 % of spontaneous vaginal deliveries and 3% - 4 % of forceps or vacuum-assisted deliveries).
 Cephalohematomas are not harmful or hazardous to a baby's health because the pooled blood mass develops outside the skull.
 The skull protects the brain from any potential damage from cephalohematomas.Symptoms of Cephalohematomas

 The hallmark symptom of a cephalohematoma is a protrusion or bulge in the back of a baby's head which forms soon after birth.
 At first the bulge (which is the pool of internal blood) will feel soft to the touch.
 Gradually the pooled blood under the scalp will begin to calcify and the bulge will get harder and denser.
 Gradually the calcified blood massed under the scalp will erode away causing the hardened bulge reverse course and start shrinking away.
 It is very common for the area in the center of a cephalohematoma bulge to erode away first while the outer edges of the mass take a bit longer to go away.
 This leaves the bulge looking like a ring or crater.